Machine Learning on Source Code

 code2seq: Generating Sequences from Structured Representations of Code

-Based on paths in an AST (abstract syntax tree) and an attention mechanism, this publication proposes a model whose task is to summarize source code.
-An online demo is available at: https://code2seq.org.
+Based on paths in an AST (abstract syntax tree) and an attention mechanism, this publication proposes a model whose task is to summarise source code.
+Check out an online demo here.

 Code representation models

 code2vec is a way to represent the source code using paths inside an AST.
 When these paths are considered as a context to drive embeddings, this method provides results 75% better than the state of the art in function-name prediction.
 An online demonstration on different tasks is available here.